TencentARC/ARC-Hunyuan-Video-7B/README.md

 ## Usage
 ### Dependencies
-Our inference can be performed on a single NVIDIA A100 40GB GPU.
+- Our inference can be performed on a single NVIDIA A100 40GB GPU.
+- For the vLLM deployment version, we recommend using two NVIDIA A100 40GB GPUs.
 ### Installation

 Clone the repo and install dependent packages